maxtkc/mvths-wiki/docs/005b-breadboard-convention.rst

 Exercise:
 ~~~~~~~~~

 Light an LED on your breadboard following the recommendations above.
+If you want to can just copy the LED circuit design above.

 TEACHER CHECK \_\_\_\_\_